Livingstone College students walk together to vote on Election Day - Salisbury Post

 “Not only do we not have the best candidates but it is affecting us students.
 We definitely are the future and without our vote, we’re going to have the ‘seasoned’ people making decisions that affect our lives,” Patterson said.

-Craitaija McFadden, a native of Charleston, S.C., there’s a large amount of racism in public life and that she was she’s grateful for the opportunity to use her voice at the polls.
+Craitaija McFadden, a native of Charleston, S.C., said there’s a large amount of racism in public life and she’s grateful for the opportunity to use her voice at the polls.
 Often in the Black community, she said, some choose to not vote because they feel as if their vote doesn’t matter.
-McFadden said that she hopes to encourage others by example and show them “it really does matter.”
+McFadden said she hopes to encourage others by example and show them “it really does matter.”

 “Your voice actually matters and don’t be afraid to let somebody put you down for what you really want to do because you can make a difference,” she said.